St Andrew's Cathedral School: Gawura campus

-In a move resonating with Headmaster M. C. Newth's progressive multi-ethnic policy and introduction of Aboriginal and Torres Strait Islander boys into the school as far back as 1965, on 23 April 2007, the school opened a co-educational Kindergarten to Year 6 school for Aboriginal and Torres Strait Islander students, named "Gawura" (meaning "whale"), located in the Junior School and on the rooftop of St Andrew's House campus.
+Headmaster M. C. Newth introduced Aboriginal and Torres Strait Islander boys into the school as far back as 1965.
+In 2007, the school opened a co-educational Kindergarten to Year 6 school for Aboriginal and Torres Strait Islander students, named "Gawura" (meaning "whale"), located in the Junior School and on the rooftop of St Andrew's House campus.
 During the planning stage, the school searched twelve sites in the Redfern area to build the Gawura campus, but, facing opposition from some members of the Redfern community, it was decided the school should be set up within St Andrew's House.
 Gawura is Australia's first independent campus for Aboriginal children.

-Students at Gawura study Gadigal, an Aboriginal language, and culture, NSW Board of Studies numeracy and literacy skills.
+Students at Gawura study Wiradjuri language, an Aboriginal language, culture and NESA numeracy and literacy skills.
 All students are sponsored primarily by individual and family donors, corporates and foundations.
 Gawura was established in response to the disparity in educational outcomes of Indigenous and non-Indigenous children.
 Initially a part of St Andrew's Cathedral School, Gawura became a school in its own right in 2011.

 Gawura offers full scholarships to local Aboriginal and Torres Strait Islander children who live at home with their families.
-Engagement of the Gawura families, parents and carers is critical to the success of the program.
-With up to 36 students, Gawura is a highly regarded "lighthouse" model for Indigenous education.

-In 2020, Gawura was the winner of the prestigious Australian School of the Year Award for its success in achieving results well beyond the national average for Indigenous students and for providing exceptional cultural experiences that uphold and promote the dignity of First Nations' cultures.